 Restoration of wind damaged forests

-We are planting European beech (Fagus sylvatica), Silver fir (Abies alba) (species that develop pivoting roots) and Norway spruce (Picea abies) mixed forests in Cheile Bicazului-HasmaÈ™ National Park on wind-damaged surfaces in order to increase the resistance of the newly formed forests to the effects of global climate change.
+We are planting mixed forests of European beech (Fagus sylvatica), silver fir (Abies alba) — species that develop deep, pivoting roots — and Norway spruce (Picea abies) in Cheile Bicazului-HasmaÈ™ National Park and other wind-damaged areas in the Eastern Carpathians to increase the resilience of these newly formed forests to the effects of global climate change.

 The Lonely Rock in the Hasmas Mountains